tochman/the_blue_print/chapters/03-state-and-props.md

-# State and Props
+# State and props

 Now we get to the heart of React: state and props.
 These two concepts are absolutely fundamental to everything you'll build with React, and honestly, they're where React starts to feel like magic.
 Once you understand how state and props work together, you'll have that "aha!" moment where React's entire philosophy suddenly makes sense.

 I remember when I first learned React, I kept confusing state and props.
 "Why do I sometimes pass data as props and sometimes store it as state?
 What's the difference?"
 It felt arbitrary and confusing.
 But here's the thing—the distinction is actually quite elegant once you see the pattern.

-Think of state as a component's private memory—data that belongs to the component and can change over time.
-Props, on the other hand, are like arguments to a function—data that gets passed in from the outside.
+Think of state as a component's private memory: data that belongs to the component and can change over time.
+Props, on the other hand, are like arguments to a function: data that gets passed in from the outside.
 Together, they create a data flow that's predictable, testable, and surprisingly powerful.

 ::: tip
 **What you'll learn in this chapter**